Nystr\"om landmark sampling and regularized Christoffel functions: Conclusion

 \section{Conclusion}

-Motivated by the connection between leverage scores, DPP's and kernelized Christoffel functions, we propose two sampling algorithms: DAS and RAS, with a theoretical analysis.
+Motivated by the connection between leverage scores, DPPs and kernelized Christoffel functions, we propose two sampling algorithms: DAS and RAS, with a theoretical analysis.
 RAS allows to sample diverse and important landmarks with a good overall performance.
-An additional large scale approximation is proposed so that RAS can be applied to large datasets.
+An additional approximation is proposed so that RAS can be applied to large data sets in the case of a Gaussian kernel.
+Experiments for kernel ridge regression show that the proposed method performs much better in the tail of the data, while maintaining a comparable performance for the bulk data.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

+We thank Alessandro Rudi and Luigi Carratino for providing us with BLESS code.
+Most of this work was done when MF was at KU Leuven.
 EU: The research leading to these results has received funding from the European Research Council under the European Union's Horizon 2020 research and innovation program / ERC Advanced Grant E-DUALITY (787960).
 This paper reflects only the authors' views and the Union is not liable for any use that may be made of the contained information.
-Research Council KUL: Optimization frameworks for deep kernel machines C14/18/068.
-Flemish Government: FWO: projects: GOA4917N (Deep Restricted Kernel Machines: Methods and Foundations), PhD/Postdoc grant.
+Research Council KUL: Optimization frameworks for deep kernel machines C14/18/068 Flemish Government: FWO: projects: GOA4917N (Deep Restricted Kernel Machines: Methods and Foundations), PhD/Postdoc grant This research received funding from the Flemish Government (AI Research Program).
+Johan Suykens and Joachim Schreurs are affiliated to Leuven.AI - KU Leuven institute for AI, B-3000, Leuven, Belgium.
+Ford KU Leuven Research Alliance Project KUL0076 (Stability analysis and performance improvement of deep reinforcement learning algorithms)